 Income Sources, Personnel Expenses, Operating Expenses, and Budget Overview.

-Budget Overview: It provides an overview of estimated and actual Incomes vs Expenses.
+Budget Overview: This component provides a comprehensive summary of estimated and actual incomes versus expenses.

 Charts Section